 While Glen was working on this detail he had an attack of dysentery.
 Since the illness is a result of a poor diet, and the medics had little to no medicine to treat him, Pvt.
 Glen K. White died from dysentery at Pampanga Provincial Hospital at San Fernando on July 8, 1942.
 He was 20 years old.
 He was buried in the camp cemetery.

-After the war, Glen's family requested that his remains be returned to the United States.
-He was reburied at Rock Island National Cemetery, Rock Island, Illinois in Section: D Site: 129.
+After the war in 1948, Glen's family requested that his remains be returned to the United States.
+He was reburied at Rock Island National Cemetery, Rock Island, Illinois, in Section: D Site: 129 on October 26, 1948.